 Wordfence plugin also has the feature of Two Factor Authentication.
 Yes, it is.
 You can enable this feature in this plugin and protect your site.
 There is no need to install and activate another extra plugin to enable Two-factor Authentication.

 You can set up it from the login security option which you can see on the left sidebar.
 You can also configure to send you notifications for any user who logs your site’s dashboard.

 Wordfence WordPress security plugin has a Free and Premium version.
-Its free version also has a lot of features and functions to protect your site. if you want some advanced feature then you can upgrade it to the premium version of it.
+Its free version also has a lot of features and functions to protect your site. if you want some advanced features then you can upgrade it to the premium version of it.

-Premium version has following advance features:
+Premium version has the following advanced features: